ibm-cloud-security/appid-serversdk-nodejs/README.md

 In order to use the persisted refresh_token, you need to call `webAppStrategy.refreshTokens(request, refreshToken)`. `refreshTokens()` returns a Promise.
 After the Promise has resolved, the user will be authenticated and new tokens will be generated and persistent in the HTTP session like in a classic login.
 If the Promise is rejected, the user won't be authenticated.

-### User profile attributes
+### User Profile
-Use the user UserManager to store and retrieve attribute of the user and other information about the user
+Use the UserProfileManager to store and retrieve user attributes and to retrieve other information about the user

 ```javascript
 const userProfileManager = require("bluemix-appid").UserProfileManager;